+We believe that our organisational goals should never be achieved at the expense of high ethical standards.
 We are committed to carrying out our business lawfully, ethically and with integrity, no matter where in the world we operate.

 For all enquiries relating to publishing ethics, please contact us at [email protected].
 All queries will be handled sensitively and as confidentially as possible within the scope of any necessary subsequent investigation.

 We believe that the health of an organisation depends on the health of the environment and the wellbeing of global citizens.
 As a socially responsible organisation, we measure our success based on the impact and reach of our activities and the scale of our contribution to helping learners realise their aspirations.
 We are responsible for operating in a socially and environmentally sustainable way.